aulivis/ai-offer/docs/templates.md

 This guide walks new template authors through the core concepts, file layout, and release process for shipping an Offer template.
 Follow it end-to-end and you should be able to publish a compliant template in under an hour.

+## Architecture Overview

+The template system uses a **unified registry** (`engineRegistry.ts`) that:
+- Validates templates with Zod schemas
+- Caches templates for performance (1-hour TTL)
+- Provides metadata for UI and discovery
+- Supports both free and premium tiers
+- Maintains backward compatibility with legacy IDs

+The SDK runtime templates (`registry.ts`) provide a simplified interface for runtime PDF export and automatically bridge to the main registry.

 ## Engine concepts

 ### OfferTemplate contract